Zegar1/AudioMoth-Utils/README.md

 To be identified as an AudioMoth T.WAV file, a recording must fit the regex `/^([0-9A-F]{16}_)?((\d{8}_)?\d{6})T\.WAV$/` and have the correct WAV header comment.

-Note that all the functions in this library return an object with a boolean indicating success, and a string describing any errors that have occured.
+Note that all the functions in this library return an object with a boolean indicating success, and a string describing any errors that have occurred.
 For example, in the event that an input file could not be opened, the following object is returned.

 ```javascript
 {